egor7/blog-1/csv/csv.md

 ## kdb+ based one-liners

-Let us wrap the q interpreter and the load of `csvutil.q` into a simple shell function.
+Let us wrap the q interpreter and the load of `csvutil.q` into a simple shell function to create a powerful command-line CSV processing utility.

 ```bash
 $ function qcsv { q -c 25 320 -s $(nproc --all) <<< 'system "l utils/csvutil.q";'"$1"; }